List of Ontario colonization roads: List of colonization roads

-The Addington Road
+Addington Road

 The Addington Colonization Road was one of the initial routes surveyed in 1847.
 The contract to construct the road was awarded to A. B. Perry, who completed more than half of the length from the Clare River to the Opeongo Line by 1856.
 In the south, it began in the village of Clareview and travelled north to the Opeongo Line, where the village of Brudenell was established.
 From north of Clareview to the community of Ferguson Corners (southwest of Denbigh), Highway 41 follows the old road, though in many places bypasses have been constructed and the old road named the Addington Road followed by a number from one to eight.
 North of Ferguson Corners, the old road has been overtaken by the forest, though short spurs are evident west of Denbigh and north and south of Quadeville.

-The Bobcaygeon Road
+Bobcaygeon Road

 The Bobcaygeon Colonization Road opened up the northern half of Peterborough and Victoria counties and much of Haliburton County.
 The road begins in the village of Bobcaygeon and travels north through Minden, ending north of the Peterson Road (Highway 118).
 The old road was surveyed as far north as the Oxtongue River but never continued beyond that.
-It now forms the boundary between Minden and Algonquin Highlands and the boundary between Muskoka and Haliburton further north.
+It now forms the boundary between Minden Hills and Algonquin Highlands and the boundary between Muskoka and Haliburton further north.
 The former Highway 649 and Highway 121 were eventually routed the majority of the southern half of this road.
 From Minden north to Highway 118, the road is a paved township road.
 Between Ox Narrows and Dorset, Highway 35 generally follows the original survey line.

-The Buckhorn Road
+Buckhorn Road

 The Buckhorn Road begins just north of Peterborough at Lakefield Road.
 From Peterborough to the town of Buckhorn, the Buckhorn Road is referred to as Peterborough County Road 23 and is still labelled as the Buckhorn Road at many intersections.
 North of Buckhorn, the road is listed as Peterborough County Road 36 until Flynn's Turn.
 From there, Peterborough County Road 507 is renamed the Buckhorn Road until it reaches the town of Gooderham.
 Slightly west of Gooderham, the old colonization road continues via Haliburton County Road 3, also known as Glamorgan Road, until it reaches Highway 118 just outside Haliburton.